developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 ### Profile Process

-* During the [Configure](../stagingprofiles/#iiconfigure) phase, device Settings Types (CSPs) are selected and information for each is entered into StageNow and stored in barcodes or binary (`.bin`) files to be consumed by the StageNow client app on the device.
-Greater numbers of settings requires more barcodes or larger `bin` files.
+* During the [Configure](#iiconfigure) phase, device Settings Types (CSPs) are selected and information for each is entered into StageNow and stored in barcodes or binary (`.bin`) files to be consumed by the StageNow client app on the device.

-* The [Deployment](../stagingprofiles/#iiideployment) phase is for selecting

-`FIXXXXX
+ * **NOTE: It's important to understand that the number of settings entered in the Config phase effects the number of barcodes or the size of `.bin` files required for the Profile**.

-includes settings that do not reside in StageNow barcodes or NFC tags.
-It is represented as a file on the StageNow deployment server and therefore **requires a network connection**.
-Reading the barcode or NFC tag created in the Config section connects the client device to the server and points to this file for deployment.
+* The [Deployment](#iiideployment) phase is for selecting settings that do not reside in StageNow barcodes or local `.bin` files, but instead are stored in a file on a StageNow deployment server.
+This can help reduce the number of barcodes (or the size of `.bin` files) required for staging.
+However, **a network connection is required during staging** to connect the client device to the server and point to the deployment file.
+This connection and file direction MUST be set up in the Config section.
- * **NOTE: The Deployment section does NOT appear** in "Connect Network," "Manage Device Security" or "Wipe a Device" Wizards.

-* [Review](../stagingprofiles/#ivreview) presents all settings information entered in the Config and Deployment sections in a single page for easy confirmation.
+* [Review](#ivreview) presents all settings information entered in the Config and Deployment sections in a single page for easy validation.
 From here, the administrator can return to any setting to update it, add comments to the Profile and finish creating the Profile.

-* [Publish](../stagingprofiles/#vpublish) allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes or NFC tags) for the completed Profile, as well as to test, publish and stage the Profile.
+* [Publish](#vpublish) allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes or NFC tags) for the completed Profile, as well as to test, publish and stage the Profile.

 #### Also See